 It's important to note that not all recipes require room temperature ingredients.
 For many recipes - particularly cake and cookie recipes - room temperature ingredients are the way to go.
 If you're creaming butter and sugar, you'll definitely want to use softened, room temperature butter to create a cohesive mixture.
 However, some recipes - like pie crust or buttermilk biscuits - actually require cold ingredients.
 Read your recipe carefully, and use the ingredient temperature noted in the recipe for the best results.

 How to Quickly Bring Ingredients to Room Temperature

-The good, old-fashioned way to bring your ingredients to room temperature is to let them sit out on the counter for 30 minutes to an hour before you begin baking.
-I'm not a very patient person and I rarely remember to take my ingredients out of the fridge in advance, so here are some tips to help you bring your ingredients to room temperature quickly.
+The good, old-fashioned way to bring your ingredients to room temperature is to let them sit out on the counter for 30 minutes to an hour (or several hours, in the case of cream cheese) before you begin baking.
+I'm not a very patient person and I often forget to take my ingredients out of the fridge in advance, so here are some tips to help you bring your ingredients to room temperature quickly.

 - Without the Microwave - (This is the preferred method, as you risk accidentally melting the butter if using the microwave.)
 After measuring the butter, cut it into small cubes and place it on a heat-safe plate or bowl.
 Place the butter near the preheating oven, and allow the warmth from the oven to more quickly warm your butter as you prepare your other ingredients.

 - With the Microwave - (Be very cautious when softening butter in the microwave.
 It's very easy to warm the butter too much when using the microwave, and you don't want the butter to become even slightly melted.)
 Place the measured butter on a microwave-safe plate or bowl and heat the butter in the microwave for 10 second increments at 50 percent power until it reaches room temperature.